The Best Low-Impact Cardio Workouts That Won't Kill Your JointsJan 21, 2022

 - For a more advanced workout, repeat steps one and two in reverse order: 3 x 200, 3 x 150, and finally 3 x 50.

-Whether you’re zipping along a country road, grinding up a mountain switchback, or cruising the boardwalk, cycling can be a pretty enjoyable (and scenic) way to get fit.
-It’s also practical: Commuting and running errands on a bike can save time in traffic and reduce your carbon footprint.
+Whether you’re zipping along a country road, grinding up a mountain switchback, or furiously peddling in your apartment, cycling is a fun (and often scenic) way to get fit.
+It’s also practical: Commuting and running errands on a bicycle can save time in traffic and reduce your carbon footprint.
 The fact that cycling is easy on your joints is a bonus.

 Cycling is almost entirely lower-body focused, so be sure to round out your bike training with some upper-body and core work on days you aren’t spinning your wheels.
-For the workouts below, you’ll need a basic bike computer — a small investment that will help you track distance, speed, pedaling cadence, and calories burned.
-(For more sample workouts, look here.)
+For the outdoor workouts below, you’ll need a basic bike computer — a small investment that will help you track distance, speed, pedaling cadence, and calories burned.

 Speed Cycling Workout